shill1729/sdepy/README.md

 ### Example for one dimensional CIR process
-We simulate a true CIR process over $T=5$ for 10,000 time steps and train on the first 5,000 for 10,000 training epochs using 2-layer neural networks of 1 neuron each for the drift and covariance.
+We simulate a true CIR process over $T=5$ for 10,000 time steps and train on the first 5,000 for 10,000 training epochs using 2-layer neural networks of 2 neurons each for the drift and covariance.
 This example code can easily be modified for two dimensional processes.
+Weight decay in the training was used, with a factor of $0.01$.
 ```python
 # An example of our Neural SDE being fit to planar motions.
 import matplotlib.pyplot as plt